SamuelNaiwo/2tier_architecture_deployment_aws/README.md

 12. Open app instace and cd into home folder.

-13. Open your mongod.conf file with `sudo nano mongod.conf`
+13. Open your .bashrc folder with `sudo nano .bashrc`

 14. Scroll down to the bottom of the file and enter your new environment variable.